patrickahase/room2.fm/README.md

 ## Server
 - change room2ClientAPI to async / await
 - update sql queries to new scheme
-- update sql so it returns one object with the three emojis
+- ~~update sql so it returns one object with the three emojis~~
-- write seperate get call for retrieving emojis - don't need to send them every update
+- ~~write seperate get call for retrieving emojis - don't need to send them every update~~
+- error handling when can't connect

 ## Database
 - plan new scheme